PHOTO COURTESY OF @basedquad

 Unlike the recent resurgence, seemingly every roller rink across the country still looks like it’s stuck in time.
 A crusty yet charming capsule that holds endless hours and miles of trips around and around and around to Top 40 hits and classic tunes.
 The reality is that many roller rinks are struggling to hold on, and some are just waiting for the green light to reopen safely to its communities.

 The beauty of roller skating, of course, is that you don’t have to wait to skate indoors if you happen to own your own pair of skates or rollerblades.
 Like biking, the demand for roller skates has been high during the pandemic so you’re in good company.

 If you’re planning to head out on roller skates or inline skates any time soon, you should take care to protect that precious head of yours with a helmet.
 We have just the thing.

 PHOTO COURTESY OF: @thatmoxigirl

 There are generally two types of helmets for roller and inline skating.
-There’s the dome-style skateboard helmet and the performance helmet.
+There’s the dome-style skateboard helmet and the performance bike helmet.
 The latter option is an excellent choice if you’re trying to be aerodynamic or if you’re someone who’s on a speed skating team.
-You might also choose the performance helmet option if you’re an avid roller skater who likes to zip through crowded areas like, say, the Venice Boardwalk.
+You might also choose the performance bike helmet option if you’re an avid roller skater who likes to zip through crowded areas like, say, the Venice Boardwalk.